Sylvain59650/lodash-object/docs/Array.md

     (this) Array#pullAll(Array values)

 This method is like [Array#pull](#pull) except that it accepts an array of values to remove.

 Note: Unlike [Array#difference](#difference), this method mutates array.

 Arguments

-    values (Array): The values to remove.
+    values: The values to remove.

 Returns